Central Galápagos Cruise

 Golondrina is a tourist class motor yacht that offers some of the best cruise itineraries for those who really want to discover the true Galápagos.
 This makes her exceptional value and she is a popular choice for those who want a comfortable and relaxed way to see the best of the islands.

-Relax and have fun Golondrina is a motor yacht with classic lines that oozes friendly charm.
-There is always a great relaxed atmosphere on board and the main lounge and dining area with ba … Read more about Golondrina
+Golondrina is a motor yacht with classic lines that oozes friendly charm.
+There is always a great relaxed atmosphere on board and the main lounge and dining area with bar is the perfect place to get to know your fellow guests and relax after your day’s excursions.
+There is also a TV with DVD player and a mus … Read more about Golondrina

 Transfers to and from ship